 24 hour notice is required if you are not able to make it to a live event.
 A 10% processing fee is required for all refunds.
 Recordings are not provided to webinar registrants.

 Test using Zoom.us/test before the event to ensure you are ready for the event.

-Since this is a live interactive event, it means that your camera must remain on throughout the event and your interaction during the event is expected.
+Since this is a live interactive event, it means that your interaction during the event is expected.

 Attendance is recorded when you use the direct link provided on the course page located under My Courses.
 An evaluation must be completed within one week of the event.
 Continuing Education credit(s) cannot be issued unless attendance is recorded and the evaluation is submitted.

 Partial CE credits are not possible; therefore you are required to be present throughout the event in order to receive CE credits.